Westpac Foundation Community Grant recipients, The Social Studio, Collingwood VIC

 Technology is changing the future of work, requiring new skills and new ways of working

 Sources: 1 Australian Bureau of Statistics (ABS) Survey of Disability, Ageing and Carers, Australia, 2015.
 2 Australian Bureau of Statistics (ABS), October 2018.
 3 An unfair Australia?
 Mapping youth unemployment hotspots, March 2018, Brotherhood of St Lawrence.
 4 Settling Better, 2017, Centre for Policy Development.
 5 Australian Bureau of Statistics (ABS) 2016 Census.

 - Collaborating for change

 Financial investment is just the beginning.
-We connect the organisations we support to a huge network of Westpac Group employee volunteers as well as programs to help build business expertise to help increase their financial strength and social impact.
+Through our Westpac Changemakers Program, we connect the organisations we support to a huge network of Westpac Group employee volunteers as well as programs to help build business expertise and to increase their financial strength and social impact.